Editorial: Determination lets an old soldier rest in peace

 “After several examinations, misidentifications, burials, exhumations and re-examinations between 1945 and 1953, the other three men were conclusively identified, but one set of remains, designated X-188 Finschhafen #3 remains, couldn’t be positively identified.”

-The unidentified remains were buried at Fort William McKinley Cemetery in what became Manilla American Cemetery and Memorial in the Phillipines.
-The Army declared Edward Benson "non-recoverable."
+The unidentified remains were buried at Fort William McKinley Cemetery in what became Manila American Cemetery and Memorial in the Philippines.
+The Army declared Edward Benson “non-recoverable.”

-And that's the way it was for half a century.
-But Benson's son, James H. Benson, refused to give up.
-In May, 2003, the younger Benson, who served in the Marine Corps asked for another check on X-188 and his dad.
+And that’s the way it was for half a century.
+But Benson’s son, James H. Benson, refused to give up.
+In May, 2003, the younger Benson, who served in the Marine Corps, asked for another check on X-188 to see it was his dad.
 But digging up buried bodies was not standard operating procedure.
 So James Benson could gain no closure.

+“It is very rare for remains to be misidentified as Pfc.
+Benson’s were back after WWII,” a DPAA spokesman told The Daily Progress in an email.
+“We don’t have any records of how Benson’s remains were initially identified as Sgt.
+Moynihan.”

+Whatever happened, in 1951, the military identified Moynihan’s actual remains someplace else.
+Because no one knew the identity of the remains thought to be Moynihan’s, Benson was buried as an unknown soldier.

-The results of a son's determination to solve his father's mystery and the military's promise to leave no soldier behind now plays out overseas and back home.
-At the Manilla American Cemetery and Memorial, a rossette o is now used igal identification
+It could have ended that way, but for a son’s determination to solve his father’s mystery and the military’s promise to leave no soldier behind.
+Today, the results of that persistence play out overseas and back home.
+On the Tablet of the Missing at the Manila American Cemetery and Memorial, a rosette will be placed beside the name of Pfc.
+Edward H. Benson, signaling that his remains have been located.

-James Benson said confusion about dental records helped mask the identity of X-188.

-Thankfully, a son hungry for resolution of a family tragedy BJames Benson trusted his gut and got rewarded.
+Meanwhile, a son hungry for resolution of a family tragedy trusted his gut and got rewarded.
 His father will finally be laid to rest on May 14 in Roanoke.

-Cemetery iral n. ians. " f deshunt for Benon monumental task of sorting out so many bodies i 77 yearsi emBodies